rust-lang/rust-forge/src/compiler/third-party-out-of-tree.md

 - Use labels that are compatible with the existing triage process.
 This will allow nominated issues in your out-of-tree crate to be discussed during triage meetings.
     - eg. `T-compiler`, `I-compiler-nominated` (a full list is to be decided)
+- Use trusted publishing, if possible.
+- The compiler team should be added as owners of the crate on crates.io.

 ### Is there a requirement for community infrastructure for an out-of-tree crate?
 There is no requirement that community infrastructure (such as Zulip servers/streams) be created for